alanlekah/subaru-api-v2/README.md

 ## Disclaimer

 Subaru has no official V1 API.
 This project may not work forever.
 Use at your own risk but raise issues as needed.

+## Future Work

+My next goal is to trigger Alarm / Horn + Location and send back all the information like status via SNS.